IndraGunawan/symfony-docs/reference/configuration/framework.rst

 If ``true``, it uses a `shared cache`_ so cached responses can be reused across users.
 Set it to ``false`` to use a `private cache`_.

-.. versionadded:: 7.4

-    The ``shared`` option was introduced in Symfony 7.4.

 .. _reference-http-client-caching-max-ttl: